What Is Cybersecurity Asset Management — And Why It Matters in 2026

 In 2026, ransomware attacks occur every 11 seconds, with attackers specifically targeting organizations with poor asset visibility because unknown devices provide the easiest entry points for network compromise.
 For financial services organizations and tax practices handling sensitive client data, a single compromised endpoint can expose millions of dollars in client holdings, proprietary strategies, and personally identifiable information (PII) subject to SEC, FCA, and state regulatory oversight.

-Asset Management Security: By the Numbers
+Asset Management Security: By The Numbers

-IBM Cost of a Data Breach Report
+IBM Cost of Data Breach Report 2025

-Cybersecurity Asset Management vs. IT Asset Management
+Asset Management Security vs. IT Asset Management

 IT Asset Management (ITAM) and cybersecurity asset management share common data collection processes, but their objectives and priorities differ significantly.
 Understanding this distinction matters for organizations that assume their existing ITAM program satisfies FTC Safeguards Rule or SEC cybersecurity requirements.